 - How you can use it: Join It offers several ways to segment your members, as well as membership management features that allow you to collect donations and automate reminders.
 With Join It, you’ll ensure your donors are nurtured with no added stress for you.

-- Hidden fees or limitations: Join It offers a free trial and a 10% off discount for nonprofits.
+- Hidden fees or limitations: Join It offers a free trial and a 10% discount for nonprofits.

 - How you can use it: With Golden, you can run background checks, collect signups, and measure the influence of your volunteers automatically.

 - Hidden fees or limitations: Golden’s free volunteer management plan allows you to start scheduling, tracking, and programming instantly through a simple sign-up process.
-The free version only lets you have three user logins and limited integrations.

-- How this free nonprofit software works: Salesforce is a CRM software that allows you to organize and communicate with your donors and contacts.
+- How this nonprofit software works: Salesforce is a CRM software that allows you to organize and communicate with your donors and contacts.
 Salesforce also provides you with the marketing tools to place your message in the hands of those most likely to support you.

 - How you can use it: With Salesforce, you can automatically organize your contacts, segment your audience for targeted communication, and track your data to optimize your donation campaigns.